Integrable Deformations of Sigma Models: The principal chiral model and the Wess-Zumino term

-That is we indeed have a 2-d sigma model whose target-space metric is the bi-invariant metric on the Lie group $\grp{G}$ and with vanishing B-field.
+Therefore, we indeed find a 2-d sigma model whose target-space metric is the bi-invariant metric on the Lie group $\grp{G}$ and with vanishing B-field.

 The PCM is an integrable sigma model.
 To show this we start by constructing a Lax connection.
-The Lax connection depends on a spectral parameter $z \in \Complex$ and its flatness should be equivalent to the equations of motion of the model.
-One approach to constructing the Lax connection, which will prove useful later, is to observe that we have a current that is both conserved and flat on-shell, $j_\pm$.
+The Lax connection depends on a spectral parameter $z \in \Complex$ and its flatness for arbitrary $z$ should be equivalent to the equations of motion of the model.
+One approach to constructing a Lax connection, which will prove useful later, is to observe that the current $j_\pm$ is both conserved and flat on-shell.
 When we have such a current we can always write down the following Lax connection

 Indeed, computing the curvature we find